Make a DIY wood doormat using wood slats, wood beads, and rope! You can also decorate with fabric. It’s easier to do than you might think.

 I’d like to tell you that my grandparents were stylish, but I think they just didn’t want to buy anything new.
 Either way, I have a fondness for Mad Men-esque furniture, and it’s the look we go for in our home, at least a version of it.

 Our latest creation inspired by mid mod is this DIY wood doormat.
-We knew we wanted to make a wood slated welcome mat, and I actually had the fabric from a previous project.
+We knew we wanted to make a wood slatted welcome mat, and I actually had the fabric from a previous project.
 Steve saw the fabric and like it, and then the rest just came together.
-Here’s how we made it.
+Here’s how we made this DIY doormat.